 Page 15: - No Return Ticket - Just a Ride Report /w Pics - From the beginning

-Sunday morning and We Are In Guatemala :) The sky is bright and our attitude is even brighter.
-We had several thick corn tortillas and some great salsa left over from our dinner last night.
-Good enough for us, we just wanted to get going and check out this new Latin American country, ASAP.We ride through several small towns and finally pull over at a little store for some juice and yogurt.
-As soon as I put the kickstand down Heidi sees a dead dog right next to my foot.
-She goes running away saying “pick me up over here when you’re done”.
+Our back roads rout takes us through several small villages.
+Putting down the kickstand at a little store Heidi sees a dead dog right next to my foot.
+She goes running away saying "pick me up over here when you're done".
 We love dogs and we have seen more dead dogs in the last two weeks than we have seen in our lifetime combined.

 You can’t help notice the huge public transportation system that’s in place in Guatemala.
 There are old school buses painted to the hilt riding everywhere and picking up whoever is along side the road.
 We see modern or old mini-vans cramming as many people inside as possible.
 Everyone seems to know just what to do.
 A bus or van stops, someone jumps out and quickly climbs up on the roof and throws something off to a person waiting below.
 The climber hurries back into the bus or van and they are off again, it’s poetic.